RobertGawron/HardwareDataLogger/Software/STM32F103RBTx/Application/Driver/Host/README.md

-# Purpouse

-This is a mock library that replaces real drivers that uses low level libraries (HAL etc.).
-It's used to build PC based variant of the firmware used for sstel tests ans simulation.

-# Content
+# Purpose

-This folder contains:

-* C++ mocks for drivers in Driver/ folder
-* C++ mock for PlatformFactoryStm32.cpp
-* CMake to build the C++ code into a library
-* low level C library wrapper: device_under_test.py
-* high level wrapper that provides easy to use API to interact with the firmware's drivers:  simulation.py
+The firmware can be compiled into a library that can run on a PC.
+This allows for easy development of the non-hardware-related logic.
+To enable this, a mock version of the drivers used by the firmware exists.
+These drivers here:
+    * Do not have dependencies on HAL or other low-level libraries.
+    * Have the extra capability to trigger events and receive data from the firmware (e.g., calling the system tick, getting data from UART, etc.).

+In addition, there is a Python package that wraps this library and provides an easy-to-use interface for tests or simulation.

 # Assumptions

-* No high abstractiosn libs are included here, no GUI, test framewroks etc
+    * No high-abstraction libraries are included here (e.g., no GUI, test frameworks, etc.).
-* Mock only and all cpp files from Driver/ folder
+    * The mock covers only the .cpp files from the Driver/ folder, meaning no mocks are needed or should be created for the BusinessLogic and Device folders.